rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 #### Verify your device

-You can verify your SMS or OTP device from the **Account Settings** page.
+You can verify your SMS or Mobile App from the **Account Settings** page.

 - If you have an unverified SMS device on your account, use the **Verify** option to complete the verification process.